NikhilJha42/Infrastructure_as_code/documentation/AWS_Ansible.md

 > 11. Run `sudo chmod 400 file.pem`.

-> 12. Try to edit the key to check that it is read only.

 > 13. In hosts, add the following lines (later you will need to replace the relevant information for ips/keys):
 ```
 [local]